krnwonseungee/p2-guide/schedule.md

 - 9:15 Lecture: [REST in 10 minutes & Deploying to Heroku](lecture-notes/REST-and-heroku.md)
 - 9:50 - 12:30 Pair on challenges (**Controller and unit tests where
   appropriate are now expected, even if the challenge does not explicitly mention doing so**)
-- 2:00 - 2:50 - Lecture: Sessions (Steven) &amp; Portfolio Challenges / Lightning Talks
+- 2:00 - 2:50 - Portfolio Challenges / Lightning Talks
 - 2:50 - 5:50 Pair on Challenges
 - 5:50 - 6:00 End of day stand up